Trump: ‘Bob Mueller Should Not Testify’

 During a press conference last month, Barr indicated that he had no qualms about Mueller speaking with Congress.

-During a Fox News appearance on Sunday, Cicilline said that so far the White House has expressed that they would not interfere with Mueller appearing.
+During a Fox News appearance on Sunday, Cicilline said that so far, the White House has expressed that they would not interfere with Mueller appearing.